 How to Serve

 My favorite toppings for these crispy waffles are simply some good quality butter and a drizzle of pure maple syrup.
-You could also dust with a little confectioner’s sugar, add Homemade Orange Honey Butter, or Blueberry Sauce.
+Classic waffles always please!
+But you could also dust with a little confectioner’s sugar, add Homemade Orange Honey Butter, Blueberry Sauce, or fresh fruit.

 Also try Cinnamon Roll Pancakes, Bananas Foster French Toast, Carrot Cake Pancakes for some fun and indulgent brunch recipes.
 If you want to go a little healthier, these 100% Whole Wheat Pancakes are shockingly delicious too.
 Enjoy!